smiller171/www.millergeek.xyz/app/resume.md

 ### Independent Contractor/Consultant
 #### May 2023 - July 2024
-* Designing and building responsive, accessible websites for clients using Vue
+* Designed and built responsive, accessible websites for clients using Vue
-* Optimizing for performance and cost using Jamstack on Netlify
-* Negotiating requirements and schedules with clients
+* Negotiated requirements and schedules with clients
-* Utilizing GitOps for simple and reliable updates
 * Monitored and maintained Kubernetes applications for the VA
 * Wrote and debugged Java microservices
 * Worked extensively with CNCF technologies, including Kubernetes and Prometheus